JChungYS/midwayPt/README.md

 This is a resources for people in their mid way of their life, people are looking for a change:

+## General Advise:

+### Positive PSychology -- PERMA -- Positive Emotion, Engagement, Relationship, Meaningful life, moving toward Achievement

+### Keep healthy

+### Keep using your brain, for mentally challenging activies and learning new things

+### Social life development -- Keep hangout with friends, especially those who want the best for you(a Rule of Jordan Peterson, a Psychology Prof. of Toroto University.)

 ## YouTube:

 Fifty plus HK港式50後: https://www.youtube.com/c/FiftyplusHK%E6%B8%AF%E5%BC%8F50%E5%BE%8C/about